12 Ways to Save Your Home From a Winter-Weather Nightmare

 Apply a light coating of oil or lubricant to cutting blades of pruners and loppers.
 Spray on the oil or wipe it on with a clean cloth.
 Rub it off lightly with very fine-grade steel wool.
 Be sure to spray lubricating oil into joints and moving parts of cutting tools.
 Create a tool oil by diluting 1 quart of 30W non-detergent motor oil with 1 pint of kerosene or lamp oil.

 Check wooden tool handles for rough spots or splinters.
 Sand away problem areas.
 Wipe down handles with linseed oil or paste wax to preserve the wood and help prevent splitting or cracking.

 Strip Wheelbarrow Handles

 Don’t overlook wheelbarrow handles when you’re treating tools.
-Sand off any rough spots and wipe the handles with with linseed oil or paste wax to prevent future cracks or splits.
+Sand off any rough spots and wipe the handles with linseed oil or paste wax to prevent future cracks or splits.

 Winter often causes some deflation on wheelbarrow tires.
 Check and add air as necessary.
 In coldest regions, save this task until very late winter to avoid having to do it again once warm weather arrives.

 Take time now to organize and hang garden tools.
 Put everything away before the spring garden frenzy arrives.
 Create new storage places for new tools.
 Hanging garden tools gets them off the floor and out of the way — and makes it quite easy to grab and go.

 Clean up your potting bench.
 Ruthlessly review empty plastic pots, which easily accumulate.
 Recycle used plastic pots in curbside recycling programs or by returning to a local garden center (ask first if they take them).
 Consider slipping hand tools into a bucket of sand soaked with motor oil to keep blades clean and rust-free.